Optum/runiac/examples/README.md

 for setting up service accounts, and make sure to create a key for your account once it's ready.

 You can then download the service account key as a JSON file and place it in the root of this example directory.
 Save it as `credentials.json`.
-This file will be copied to the Terrascale Docker image during the build process.
+This file will be copied to the runiac Docker image during the build process.

 At this point, you should be all set in terms of required steps prior to deployment.